juanfakoly/TAE/README.md

 }
 ```

-- IS NECESSARY SET EVERY VALUE TO THESE CAPABILITIES.
+- IS NECESSARY SET EVERY VALUE TO THESE CAPABILITIES AND THE VALUE OF `noReset` CAPABILITIE SHOULD BE __TRUE__

 __it is necessary after executing restart the appium session__